Board Working Order

 - approves the corporate structure and the company’s organization

 - proposes management incentive schemes to the General Meeting, as necessary

-- ensures that the company has organized internal control of accounting and financial management as well as to monitor the effectiveness of supervision
+- ensures that the company has organized internal control of accounting and financial management as well as monitors the effectiveness of supervision

-- determines the company’s long-term objectives and to monitor their implementation
+- determines the company’s long-term objectives and monitors their implementation

 - approves the company’s annual financial targets